2022 Nissan Rogue Trim Levels, Configurations & Comparisons.

 The Platinum has been designed with an advanced technology package, making it the perfect car for those seeking a high-tech driving experience.
 Boasting features such as a state of the art digital dashboard and innovative nine inch touchscreen display - complete with built in navigation and SiriusXM Traffic & Travel Link integration – along side wireless Apple CarPlay support and Bose premium sound system powered by dual driver woofer speakers; safety is also at its forefront thanks to traffic sign recognition capability that issues warnings when getting too close to objects, complemented further by front/rear-side sonar systems.

 Finally, the Platinum features ProPILOT Assist with Navi-link.
 This is a spin on adaptive cruise control.
 The regular ProPILOT Assist program gives the SUV the ability to adjust its speed in order to stay a safe distance behind the vehicle in front of it.
 ProPILOT Assist with Navi-link uses information from the navigation program as well.
 This way, the Rogue knows ahead of time when to slow down, such as when it's approaching a sharp turn in the road.

-Budget is going to play a major role in the decision-making process.
 Do customers really need all that the SL and Platinum has to offer, and are the extra features worth the additional cost?
 Obviously, each customer is going to see things differently.